logo

 }

-After constructing the header, we read the rest of the content.
-The header is crucial because we create a buffer with the exact size, and we use it to know when we’ve finished reading.
+After constructing the header, we go ahead and read the rest of the content.
+The header is crucial b/c we are creating a buffer with the exact size, and we use it to determine whether we finished reading or not.
 Then we parse it as JSON.
-It’ll have the following shape:
+It’ll have the following shape.

 type JsonRPCRequest = {